 All orders will be delivered to backers using Crowd Supply’s fulfillment service.
-Delivery within the US is included in the listed price while delivery outside the US will incur the shipping surcharge listed for each pledge level.
+Delivery within the US is included in the listed price.
 For more information, please see Crowd Supply’s Guide on ordering, paying, and shipping.

 The battery offered during this campaign is only available to ship within the USA at this time.

 The makerPower Solar design is finished and has been validated with over a year’s worth of operation in several locations across the US.
 Supporting documentation and code have been written.
 The manufacturing flow, including the test and programming fixture, has been established.
 The manufacturing partner has been used for a previous product.